WillLuik27/L-G_Scheduler/README.md

    - cd "___Whatever the name of the downloaded folder is__" (obviously not this but what the name is)
 4. in terminal enter this to make files executable: "chmod +x run.sh"
-5. in terminal enter this to run everything: "./run.sh"
+5. in terminal enter this to run everything: "./run.sh" _
+_
+If this is the first time, you will need to download Python3 and all the require packages.
+Once downloaded, restart the steps on this README